kevinconway/Loop.js/doc/README.rst

 Description
 ===========

-The Loop.js package contains iterators which process which help when attempting to apply async functions across a list of values.
+The Loop.js package contains iterators which help when attempting to apply async functions across a list of values.

-Every iterator returns a deferred rather than accepting a callback.
+Every iterator returns a promise rather than accepting a callback.

 Usage Examples
 ==============